Esri/inspire_open_data/gdb-encoding/EnvironmentalMonitoringFacilities.md

 3. Apply the SimplePeriod rule `MT009()`.
 4. Apply the General Flattening rule to simplify the remaining properties: `MT001(separator: '_')`
 5. Apply the High Cardinality Properties to Extra Tables rule to `EnvironmentalMonitoringProgramme`, `EnvironmentalMonitoringFacility` and `EnvironmentalMonitoringNetwork`: `MT011()`.
+6. `setUpFor` can be derived as the inverse property of `triggers` from `EnvironmentalMonitoringActivity`.
+7. `involvedIn` can be derived as the inverse property of `uses` from `AbstractMonitoringObject`.
+8. `contains` can be derived as the inverse property of `belongsTo` from `EnvironmentalMonitoringNetwork`.
-6. Apply Attribute shortening rule for EnvironmentalMonitoringNetwork:
+9. Apply Attribute shortening rule for EnvironmentalMonitoringNetwork:

     |Replace|With|
     |----|----|